Rethinking mass transfer: a unified semi-analytical framework for circular and eccentric binaries. I. Orbital evolution due to conservative mass transfer: Discussion

-The long orbital periods observed ($P_{\rm orb} \gtrsim 10^3$ days) rule out a CE phase for these systems, as it would have resulted in much tighter orbits.
+The long orbital periods observed ($P_{\rm orb} \gtrsim 10^2$ days) rule out a CE phase for these systems, as it would have resulted in much tighter orbits.
 Instead, stable MT appears to be the more plausible interaction mechanism.
-However, classical circularization theory does not predict eccentric post-RGB and post-AGB binaries from stable RLOF.
-To illustrate this, Fig.~\ref{fig:comparison_hamers_evolution} presents the orbital evolution of a system under the classical RLOF framework, assuming circularization at the onset of MT.
-The semimajor axis at this point is typically determined by either (1) conserving orbital angular momentum, yielding $a_{circ} = a(1-e^2)$ (labelled as `circularization-1' in Fig.~\ref{fig:comparison_hamers_evolution}), or (2) setting it equal to the original orbital separation at periapsis, that is, $a_{circ} = a(1-e)$ (labelled as `circularization-2' in Fig.~\ref{fig:comparison_hamers_evolution}).
-As shown in Fig.~\ref{fig:comparison_hamers_evolution}, both approaches lead to circularized orbits with relatively short periods.
+However, classical circularization theory does not predict eccentric post-RGB and post-AGB binaries from stable RLOF (see Fig.~\ref{fig:circular_evolution}).
 In summary, no proposed mechanism to date can fully explain the observed correlation between longer orbital periods and higher eccentricities, a trend that appears to hold across the entire post-interaction binary population.